dmdhrumilmistry/GooglePhish/README.md

 ## View Passwords using GooglePhish Dashboard Page

-- dashboard login page
+- Dashboard login page

     ```
     http://127.0.0.1:8000/pawned
     ```

--  Default credential: If you using the docker image you can change defaults credentials in `Dockerfile` before build it or logging you with this account :
+- If you using the docker image you can change defaults credentials in `Dockerfile` before build it or logging you with this account

     username : `admin`
     password : `GooglePhish`